charlesvissol/debiandesktop-hardening/README.md

 > If you really want to push the limits of hardening with auditd, I recommend you to go to https://github.com/Neo23x0/auditd. this is a very interesting set of rules.

+## Release 1.8:
+- Add update_upgrade.sh script to automate the update & upgrade process of Debian/Ubuntu
+- Add 25_samba.sh to automate the attachment of a Samba shared folder to the Debian/Ubuntu environment

 Have a good time :-)